We've released our public roadmap for 2023. Learn more →

 Data Inventory

 We maintain an internal matrix identifying all data subject with which Vero interacts and the categories of data collected about each of these data subjects.
-This matrix has been built in response to the GDPR deadline and will be maintained going forward whenever changes to Vero's product, infrastructure, marketing or other organizational elements occur.
-Using this matrix we are able to review and validate the legal basis for collecting and processing personal data and ensure that we have in place the appropriate security and privacy safeguards across our infrastructure and software ecosystem.
+This matrix was built in response to the GDPR deadline and has been maintained whenever changes to Vero's product, infrastructure or marketing functions occur.
+This matrix enables us to validate the legal basis for collecting and processing personal data and ensure that we have in place the appropriate security and privacy safeguards across our infrastructure and software ecosystem.

 We maintain a list of third-party vendors on our website here.
-We have reviewed and minimised this list as much as possible.
-We either have already put in place, or are finalising, the correct agreements with each of these vendors (for the 25 May 2018 deadline).
+We have signed DPAs with each of these subprocessors.

-We maintain an internal Breach Management Policy that outlines the process our team should follow in the event of a suspected data breach.
-We have updated this document in response to the GDPR and other relevant data privacy regulations.
+We maintain an internal Security Incident Response Plan that outlines the process our team follows in the event of a suspected data breach.
+We updated this document in response to the GDPR and other relevant data privacy regulations.

 Data Subject Rights in our role as Processor